tsackton/taelgar/Gazetteer/Central Lowlands Region/Nardith/Nardith.md

 ## Nardith

 The Kingdom of [[Ardith]] was once the great and prosperous southernmost kingdom in the central mountains, trading with the Dunmari, the people of the [[Istabor Alliance]], and even the mysterious Myraenians.
-However, during the [[Events/1500s/Great War]] and the destruction that followed, this kingdom was entirely destroyed, and all that remains are ruins, lost mines, and forgotten roads in the deep.
+However, during the [[Great War]] and the destruction that followed, this kingdom was entirely destroyed, and all that remains are ruins, lost mines, and forgotten roads in the deep.

 Many of the people of [[Ardith]] fled south, crossing the Dunmari plains to settle in the [[Yuvanti Mountains]], and founding the new kingdom of Nardith (new [[Ardith]]).
 The Yuvanti, newly risen from the plains of [[Dunmar]], turned out to be easy to mine and full of mineral wealth, and the Kingdom of Nardith has grown prosperous over the past century, trading with [[Dunmar]] and [[Chardon]].